Vy\=akarana: A Colorless Green Benchmark for Syntactic Evaluation in Indic Languages: Introduction

 \section{Introduction}

-The Indian subcontinent is home to more than $400$ languages spanning six language families.
+The Indian subcontinent is home to more than $450$ languages spanning seven language families.
+Multilingualism and code-switching are common phenomenon across these languages.
 Traditionally, the region has been at the center of many linguistic studies due to its rich linguistic diversity \citep{10.2307/410649}.
 The Indo-Aryan and the Dravidian language families are the most prominent ones in the subcontinent, with more than a billion speakers combined.
-Recent work in computational linguistics has focused on clubbing together the major languages from these two language families into a single group called as \emph{Indic Languages}\footnote{From a linguistic perspective, the term \emph{Indic} is used for the Indo-Aryan language family.
-However, in this work, we use the term to represent all the languages used in the subcontinent (following the recent work in ``Indic NLP").}.
-Even with such a huge potential user base, the progress in building language technologies for the Indic languages has been limited.
+Recent work in computational linguistics has focused on clubbing together the major languages from these two language families into a single group called as \emph{Indic Languages}.\footnote{From a linguistic perspective, the term \emph{Indic} is used for the Indo-Aryan language family.
+However, in this work, we use the term to represent all the languages used in the subcontinent (following the recent work in ``Indic NLP").} Even with such a huge potential user base, the progress in building language technologies for the Indic languages has been limited.
 Most of the Indic languages fall under the category of low-resourced and mid-resourced languages.
 Some recent open-sourced efforts have tried to address this by developing various toolkits \citep{arora-2020-inltk}, frameworks \citep{kunchukuttan2020indicnlp}, language models, benchmarks, and datasets \citep{kakwani-etal-2020-indicnlpsuite}.